apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>beam_location
      </td>
-     <td>The location where PerfKit can find the Beam repository.
+     <td>The location where PerfKit Benchmarker can find the Beam repository.
      </td>
      <td>${beamRootProjectDir} - this is a variable you'll need to define for each maven pom.
 See example pom for an example.
      </td>